Skip to content

 required

-The olfactory threshold.
+The olfactory thresholds.
 If an odor cue above this threshold is detected, the agent detects it, else it does not.
-If a list of threshold is provided, he agent should be able to detect |thresholds|+1 levels of odor.
+If a list of thresholds is provided, the agent should be able to detect |thresholds|+1 levels of odor.
+A dictionary of (list of) thresholds can also be provided when the environment is layered.
+In such case, the number of layers provided must match the environment's layers and their labels must match.
+The thresholds provided will be converted to an array where the levels start with -inf and end with +inf.

-3e-6
+= 3e-6

 actions dict or ndarray